 When the phrase ‘dangerous beast’ is mentioned, birds usually don’t spring to mind right away.
 But Mother Nature is dirty business, and at the end of the day, only the toughest members of the animal kingdom come out on top.
-And birds, for all their grace and winged majesty, definitely know how to roll withe baddest of ‘em.
+And birds, for all their grace and winged majesty, definitely know how to roll with the baddest of ‘em.
 Here are some of the gnarliest avian species (yeah, I said it) on the planet.

 Also known as ‘avian pirates’ (seriously), the arctic skua is known to ‘hijack’ other birds by attacking them mid-flight, forcing them to drop the tasty critter in their talons, and then plundering the booty.
 Terns, puffins, and smaller birds are the skua’s primary targets, but when food is scarce, they’ve been known to go after much larger species, such as the great blue heron.
 Human travelers to the Arctic have also noted numerous ‘dive-bombing’ incidents.
 Yarrrr.

 The title of ‘world’s most dangerous bird’ is dubious at best, since there aren’t any avian species that naturally hunt or prey on humans.
 That being said, you really don’t want to mess with the cassowary, an Australian species aptly described as an emu from hell.
 The bird’s feet are equipped with nail-like claws which, according to noted ornithologist Thomas E. Gilliard, can “sever an arm or eviscerate an abdomen with ease.”
 Numerous injuries, as well as a few deaths, have been attributed to the cassowary.
 Seriously, cross the street if you see one… slowly.
+This is easily the most dangerous bird on the planet as far as humans are concerned.

 Also known as the ‘lamb vulture’ or ‘bearded vulture’, this ugly SOB has a very particular taste.
 Rather than feasting on the flesh of rotting animal corpses, the lammergier prefers to eat the marrow lodged inside the bones that have been freshly picked by his less finnicky counterparts.
 In order to access this gooey delicacy, the lamb vulture will grasp the animal’s skeleton in his talons, fly high up in the air, and drop the remains onto the hard continental crust.
 Resourceful, and pretty cool when you think about it… except that one of the bird’s favorite foods is the tortoise, and several people — including ancient Greek playwright Aeschylus, according to legend — have been killed by carcasses dropped by the lammergier.
 They’re found throughout Europe, Africa, and Asia.